 Not all signage feeds are supported by Solstice.
 Always validate signage playback in a test environment before making it live across your deployment.

-- In the Solstice Dashboard, select the Pod(s) you want to display digital signage on from the list of Your Solstice Instances.
+- In Solstice Dashboard, select the Pod(s) you want to display digital signage on from the list of Your Solstice Instances.

 - Go to the Digital Signage tab.

-- Choose a signage mode from the list of options:
+- Choose a digital signage display mode from the list of options:

-- Full Screen: Signage content is displayed in full screen mode on the Solstice display.
-No Solstice connection information is shown — users must know Solstice display name in order to connect.
+- Full Screen: Signage content is displayed full screen on the Solstice display.
+No Solstice connection information is shown — users must know Solstice display name or IP address in order to connect.

 - Footer Only: Only the Solstice welcome screen footer is shown over the signage content.
-Users that are familiar with Solstice will be able to see the Solstice display name and/or IP address in the footer area in order to connect and share content (requires the source URL to be viewable within an iFrame).
+Users familiar with Solstice will be able to see the Solstice display name and/or IP address in the footer area in order to connect and share content.
+The source URL must be viewable within an IFrame.

-- Footer + Overlay: The Solstice welcome screen footer and overlay instructions are shown on top of digital signage to provide users with full connection instructions and/or room calendar information.
+- Footer + Overlay: The Solstice welcome screen footer and sidebar overlay are shown on top of digital signage to provide users with full connection instructions and/or room calendar information.
 The source URL must be viewable within an IFrame.

 Some signage providers require you to use a unique code to register your signage endpoints.
-Please refer to your signage content providers instructions to complete this process as needed.
+Refer to your signage content provider's instructions to complete this process as needed.